Why Traditional Forecasting Fails in Fast Fashion and What to Do Instead?

 Demand Forecasting: TrueGradient's ML engine provided real-time forecasting at the SKU-region-week level, improving forecast accuracy significantly.

-• Incorporated trends, seasonality, weather, and marketing data
+- Incorporated trends, seasonality, weather, and marketing data

-• Adapted to regional nuances and lifecycle curves
+- Adapted to regional nuances and lifecycle curves

-• Empowered smarter buys and inventory allocation
+- Empowered smarter buys and inventory allocation

-Collaborative S&OP Planning: The brand unified finance, merchandising, and demand teams through TrueGradient’s scenario-based planning workflows, slashing the planning cycle from 3 weeks to just 1.
-The brand utilized automated SOP planning from the platform itself and collaborated on the same across teams.
+Collaborative S&OP Planning: The brand unified finance, merchandising, and demand teams through TrueGradient's scenario-based planning workflows, slashing the planning cycle from 3 weeks to just 1.

 Key Outcomes

-• Regional Utilization & Store Transfers: AI suggested weekly inter-store transfers to avoid lost sales saving lakhs in working capital.
+- Regional Utilization & Store Transfers: AI suggested weekly inter-store transfers to avoid lost sales, saving lakhs in working capital.

-• Omnichannel Fulfillment: Intelligent routing engine boosted order fill rate significantly, with faster deliveries and fewer cancellations.
+- Omnichannel Fulfillment: Intelligent routing engine boosted order fill rate significantly, with faster deliveries and fewer cancellations.

-• Cut-Size Issue Resolution: System flagged SKUs with size imbalances and optimized future size curves reducing cut-size inventory significantly.
+- Cut-Size Issue Resolution: System flagged SKUs with size imbalances and optimized future size curves, reducing cut-size inventory significantly.

-• New Product Forecasting: Accurately predicted demand for weekly product drops with little or no sales history
+- New Product Forecasting: Accurately predicted demand for weekly product drops with little or no sales history.

 Key Takeaways — Plan for Trends, Not Just Transactions

-• Traditional forecasting falls short: Legacy tools can’t handle the speed, price sensitivity, and trend volatility of today’s fast fashion landscape.
+- Traditional forecasting falls short: Legacy tools can't handle the speed, price sensitivity, and trend volatility of today's fast fashion landscape.

-• New product forecasting is non-negotiable: With weekly drops and low-SKU history, forecasting needs to work for what’s never been sold before.
+- New product forecasting is non-negotiable: With weekly drops and low-SKU history, forecasting needs to work for what's never been sold before.

-• Channel-aware models drive accuracy: Demand varies across e-commerce, in-store, and marketplaces forecasts must adapt accordingly.
+- Channel-aware models drive accuracy: Demand varies across e-commerce, in-store, and marketplaces — forecasts must adapt accordingly.

-• Agility is a competitive edge: Brands using real-time forecasting and dynamic pricing outperform those stuck in seasonal cycles.
+- Agility is a competitive edge: Brands using real-time forecasting and dynamic pricing outperform those stuck in seasonal cycles.

-• Data-backed decisions improve margins: 75% of fashion execs now prioritize AI in retail forecasting, with brands like Kering reporting 20% higher inventory accuracy through AI demand forecasting
+- Data-backed decisions improve margins: 75% of fashion execs now prioritize AI in retail forecasting, with brands like Kering reporting 20% higher inventory accuracy through AI demand forecasting.

 Ready to Rethink Your Fast Fashion Forecasting?